abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 who came to study with him in the sixties and seventies, because at that time there was a strong ethos of people seeking freedom in many different ways.
 Master Hua would say, "You think you're free, but I'm a lot freer than you are."
-Our ways of trying to measure freedom—trying to do what we want, when we want, how we want and where we want—assumes that these ways will result in experiencing freedom.
+Our ways of trying to measure freedom---trying to do what we want, when we want, how we want and where we want---assumes that these ways will result in experiencing freedom.
 In putting forth that challenge, Master Hua was questioning how people can measure freedom when they are still following their greed, hatred and delusion.
 How can they be free when that's the case?

 For all of our attempts to be free or peaceful or whatever, we still let greed, hatred, delusion, clinging, craving and confusion, not only